yuecen/sendgrid-webhook-handler/README.md

 gunicorn --workers 5 --log-level INFO --bind 0.0.0.0:5577 wsgi:app
 ```

-## An Example of Handler Got a Message from SendGrid
+## An Example of the Handler Receiving a Message from SendGrid

 The handler got a message from SendGrid and indexed to my Elasticsearch.
 To check the message detail by a curl request.